QuantumBFS/Yao.jl/README.md

 - [**STABLE**](https://quantumbfs.github.io/Yao.jl/stable) — most recently tagged version of the documentation.
 - [**LATEST**](https://quantumbfs.github.io/Yao.jl/latest) — in-development version of the documentation.

+## Monthly Community Call

+We are running a monthly community call, please sign up in Julia slack channel by DM `Roger-luo` your email address.
+Or follow [our twitter](https://twitter.com/YaoProject).

 ## Communication

 - Github issues: Please feel free to ask questions and report bugs, feature request in issues